MarionetteLabs/marionette-changelog-detail/README.md

 - Region’s el can now be a DOM node / DOM string selector / Jquery selector instance, just like a View’s el.

 - Regions now expose region.el and region.$el, just like View’s.
-Due to this change if you were depending on region.el to be a string selector you must update your code to use region.$el.selector.

 - Calling show on a region with the same view that is currently shown is now a noop.
-Previously the view would be re-rendered.
-You can force a rerender by passing `forceShow: true` with the region show options.
-`MyApp.mainRegion.show(myView, {forceShow: true});`

 - Regions now fire a new triggerMethod, `before:destroy`, triggerMethod prior to destruction of a region.

 #### Views

 - Returning false from `onBeforeClose` no longer prevents the view from closing.
-- You can no longer return false from onBeforeClose to prevent a view from closing.
-This behavior was inconsistent with the rest of the library, and would require far too much logic to respect in all cases.
-    Instead of returning false, you should handle your logic *before* calling close on the view.

 - rename `close` to `destroy` for views.
-Close was misleading for users as to the fact that you could reuse the view if you wanted*.
-Destroy now clarifies the fact (in terminology and implementation)  that once a view is destroyed you can not reuse it.

 - Removes duplicate and inconsistent `itemView` events.
-No functionality was lost with this change; use the unprefixed version instead.
-For instance, use `before:render` instead of `item:before:render`.
-  - item:before:render
-  - item:rendered
-  - itemview:item:before:render
-  - itemview:item:rendered
-  - itemview:item:before:close
-  - itemview:item:closed
-- item:before:destroy
-  - item:destroyed

 - A new triggerMethod was added to collectionView: `before:child:remove`.

 - childEvents callbacks no longer receives the event name as the first argument.

 - `itemView` within a `collectionView` is now known as `childView`.
-This removes confusion for new users as to the fact that you can show any type of view in your `collectionView`.
-All CollectionView methods that referenced `itemView` now use the same `childView` as well.
-For instance, `getItemView` is now `getChildView`.

-- `compositeView` now calls `_onCollectionAdd` when adding a child view as compared to `addChildView` to maintain consistency with the collectionView implementation.
+- `compositeView` now calls `_onCollectionAdd` when adding a child view as compared to `addChildView`

 - Collection and Composite Views now respect the collection comparator when rendering and when new views are added.